camunda/camunda/docs/src/introduction/install.md

 ## Download a distribution

-You can always download the latest Zeebe release from the Github Release page.
+You can always download the latest Zeebe release from the Github release page.

-Once you have downloaded a distribution, extract it into a folder of you choice.
-In order to extract the Zeebe distribution and start the broker, **Linux users** can type
+Once you have downloaded a distribution, extract it into a folder of your choice.
+In order to extract the Zeebe distribution and start the broker, **Linux users** can type:

 ```bash
 $ tar -xzf Zeebe-VERSION.tar.gz -C Zeebe/